Dakota State University students walking around campus

 Biography

-Dr. David Kenley is a remote Professor of Cyber Leadership and Intelligence at Dakota State University.
-With a Ph.D. in Chinese History, he has published four books and numerous journal articles.
-Previously at Elizabethtown College (PA) and Marshall University (WV), Dr. Kenley joined the DSU community in 2020.
+Dr. David Kenley is a remote professor of cyber leadership and intelligence at Dakota State University.
+With a Ph.D. in Chinese history, he has published four books and numerous journal articles.
+Previously at Elizabethtown College (Pa.) and Marshall University (W.Va.), Kenley joined the DSU community in 2020.
 He has a successful record of program innovation, international engagement, grant writing, online instruction, and many other critical areas of higher education.
 Recognizing these accomplishments, he has been asked to speak and provide professional consultations throughout the U.S. and in many countries around the world.
-Dr. Kenley is fluent in Chinese and committed to the principles of diversity, equity, and international understanding.
-He and his wife live in Salt Lake City, Utah.
+Kenley is fluent in Chinese and committed to the principles of diversity, equity, and international understanding.
+He lives in Salt Lake City, Utah.

 Contact